darkrenaissance/darkfi/fuzz/README.md

 cargo fuzz run --jobs $(nproc) -s none --all-features TARGET
 ```

+## Fuzzing Corpora

+### What is a corpus?
+A fuzzing corpus consists of a set of starting inputs.
+The fuzzer can
+"mutate" these inputs using various algorithms to create new inputs
+that can help test a greater portion of the code.

+Good inputs consist of valid data that the program expects as well
+as edge-cases that could cause e.g. parsing issues.

-## Building the corpora
+### Building the corpora

-### Motivation
-If you discover a crash while fuzzing, add it to the relevant
+If you find a crash or panic while fuzzing, libfuzzer will save the
+corresponding input in `artifacts/<target>`.

-subdirectory in `artifacts/` and give it a meaningful name.
+You should copy this input into `regressions/<target>` and give it
+a meaningful name.

-Files in the corpora will be used as default inputs in subsequent
-runs in the fuzzer.
-The fuzzer will then "mutate" or modify these
-inputs using various algorithms to create new yet similar inputs.
-This is a way to get more value from fuzzing as we'll be able to
-test using inputs similar to ones that have been problematic in the
-past and therefore more likely to find bugs.

-Another benefit is that we will be able to detect regressions
-in the codebase by simply running our known corpora against the fuzzer
-and making sure the code doesn't crash.

-Finally, the corpora make for good building blocks for unit tests
-as they represent known error cases that the code has had at some point.
+(We use `regressions/` instead of committing `artifacts/` to make it
+easier to share corpora between libfuzzer and honggfuzz.)

 ### Example
 e.g. scenario: while testing ZkBinary's decode() function, you find